sourcegraph/handbook/content/handbook/editing/handbook-content-best-practices.md

 When naming your markdown file, use hyphens rather than underscores in place of spaces.
 For example: `some-page-name.md` instead of `some_page_name.md`.

+You can always change your page name later, so choose something that makes sense for now.
+If the content changes in the future, you can rename your page.

 ## Page structure and use of headings

 We don't currently have page templates for most areas of the handbook.